brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 ::: std
 ::: addu
-[1]{.pnum} The facilities in this subclause are used to emit messages at compile time.
+[1]{.pnum} The facilities in this subclause are used to emit messages during program translation.

 [#]{.pnum} A call to any of the functions defined in this subclause may produce a diagnostic message during constant evaluation.
 The text from a `string_view`, `$M$`, is formed by the sequence of `$M$.size()` code units, starting at `$M$.data()`, of the ordinary literal encoding ([lex.charset]).